iroayotoki2/Transcriptomics/README.md

 ## Data Visualization

 Data structure and results were visualized using R packages including ggplot2 v4.0.2, pheatmap v1.0.13, and enrichplot v1.31.4 (Bioconductor - Enrichplot, n.d.; “The Grammar of Graphics,” 2005; Kolde, 2025).
+All R Code can be found in the [Deseq R Script](Deseq%20R%20script.R)